pyQode/pyqode.core/README.md

 PySide Code Editing Framework
 =====================================

-Provides a flexible framework to develop code editing tools with PySide.
+A flexible framework to develop code editing tools with PySide/Qt.

 It provides an editor widget ready to be used in any PySide applications.